-Since I’m not a lawyer, or expert on federal election laws, I decided to seek advice from an experienced professional.
-As a result I’ve spent much of the last two week calling and emailing attorneys, trying to determine what rules apply to politically active netizens.
+Since I’m not a lawyer or expert on federal election laws, I set out to seek advice from an experienced professional.
+As a result, I spent much of the last two weeks calling and emailing attorneys, trying to determine what rules apply to politically active netizens.

-My search lead me to Adam C. Bonin, a Philadelphia based attorney who participated in the FEC regulatory hearings which eventually lead to the passage of new laws governing online political activities.
-During those hearings Adam represented Markos Moulitsas, Matt Stoller, Atrios and other high profile political bloggers.
+My search led me to Adam C. Bonin, a Philadelphia based attorney who participated in the FEC regulatory hearings, which eventually lead to the passage of new laws governing online political activities.
+During those hearings, Adam represented Markos Moulitsas, Matt Stoller, Atrios, and other high profile political bloggers.
 If anyone knows about Federal Election laws as they apply to the Internet, it’s Adam.

-Adam explained that, as of March 2006, the FEC has essentially made broad exemptions for political speech online.
-As a result, individuals are free to use the range of social media tools at their disposal to organize grassroots campaign efforts with almost no oversight, disclosure, or reporting requirements.
+Adam explained that, as of March 2006, the FEC had made broad exemptions for political speech online.
+The result is that individuals are free to use a range of social media tools to organize grassroots campaign efforts with almost no oversight, disclosure, or reporting requirements.

-At first glance, it seems a bit odd considering the fact that new media potentially has a much larger reach than traditional media, but Adam explains the rules are actually quite logical in the context of the role that Federal Election laws are designed to play in the US political process,
+At first glance, these rules seem odd because new media has a much broader reach than traditional media, but Adam explains the rules are quite logical in the context of the role that Federal Election laws are designed to play in the US political process,

 “Campaign finance law is supposed to regulate money.
 That’s the whole point.
 We want to stem the ability of money to influence how legislators operate.